 There are literally hundreds of remote walking options within an hour of Blairgowrie, where we are based and where there is also a wide range of overnight accommodation.
 Routes can be short or long, circular or linear, high level into serious hill country or low level either near or away from habitation.
 Most are suitable for an overnight camp or can be done in a single but long day.
 Click here for our activity portfolio which can be adapted to suit your own requirements.
 All you need to bring is personal equipment, food and drink, and appropriate clothing and footwear.
 A printable list of what you are recommended to carry can be found by clicking here.
 Whatever you wish to do please contact us for further information.

 We also offer climbing and abseiling on one of the several crags and an indoor climbing wall nearby.

 We are an accredited National Navigation Awards provider, and can offer specific one day courses in using a GPS, navigation refreshers, and theory based map reading.
-Other training available includes the new certificated 2 day Mountain Training Hill and Mountain Skills courses.
+Other training available includes the Hill and Mountain Skills courses based on the Mountain Training curriculum.
 We also carry out Winter Skills training, where you can learn how to move on steep ground with ice-axe and crampons and be briefed on safe travel techniques.

 Our adventure rates are based from £140 per day for up to 4 clients, plus from £15 per additional person.
 Group maximum size varies up to 10 depending on the activity.

 We are members of Outdoor Angus, Mountain Training Association, Mountaineering Scotland, and an accredited provider of National Navigation Awards, as well as one of the first providers of the Personal Proficiency courses in Hill and Mountain Skills.